Categories

 Is Your Young Adult with an Eating Disorder Ready for College?

-You may be wondering: is my young adult with an eating disorder ready for college?
 Starting college is stressful for even the most well-adjusted young adult.
 Young adults with eating disorders often have trouble with transitions.
 Add an active eating disorder on top of the college transition, and you have a potential time bomb.

 College brings a multitude of new situations to navigate: living away from parents; living with strangers; loss of personal space and privacy; unfamiliar environment; unfamiliar foods; loss of structure; drugs and alcohol; pressure to fit in; academic pressure; and social organizations and events.
 If a young adult has been struggling in recovery, these additional stressors typically add to the challenge.

 Young adults who are not completely recovered struggle in situations that healthy adults navigate with ease.
 For example, consuming enough food in a dining hall can pose a big challenge for inflexible eaters.
-In our experience, students who are uncomfortable eating with peers or eating a variety of foods (including starches, fats, and desserts) may lose weight rapidly in this environment.
+Accordingly, in our experience, students who are uncomfortable eating with peers or eating a variety of foods (including starches, fats, and desserts) may lose weight rapidly in this environment.

 The patterns of college life can complicate the maintenance of a healthy weight.
 Students are likely much more active as they walk from place to place across a large campus.
-Different sleep patterns (including all-nighters) can also increase energy expenditure.
-For these reasons, the caloric needs of college students are often substantial; 3000-3500 kcal per day baseline is not unusual.
+In addition, different sleep patterns (including all-nighters) can also increase energy expenditure.
+For these reasons, the caloric needs of college students are often substantial; a 3000-3500 kcal per day baseline is not unusual.
 This would translate to needing over 100 fat grams per day.
 These factors should be considered when evaluating whether your young adult can eat enough calorically dense food on their own to sustain a healthy weight or refrain from bingeing and purging.

 Six months of solid recovery is needed, meaning the young adult has consistently displayed the behaviors included in the checklist over that period of time.
+Learn more about why we strongly encourage a potential college student with an eating disorder to demonstrate a full six months of readiness–versus a shorter time frame.

 Lauren and Katie’s College Readiness Checklist